Wire Rope

 Coiled Cable

-Also referred to as coiled wire rope, this type consists of small metal wires bundled and twisted into a coil.
-Coiled cables offer easy storage and tidiness, eliminating the need for a spool.
-They automatically retract into a spring-like shape when not in use, making them highly convenient to handle.
+Also referred to as coiled wire rope, this type uses small metal wires bundled into a retractable coil.
+Coiled cable is valued where compact storage, tidy routing, and quick extension-and-return action are useful, because it recoils into a spring-like form when not in use.

 Cable Wire Rope

-A high-strength rope made by twisting individual filaments into strands, which are then helically wrapped around a core.
-Steel cable is one of the most common types of wire rope in this category.
+Cable wire rope is a high-strength assembly made by twisting individual filaments into strands and then wrapping those strands around a core.
+Steel cable is one of the most common forms in this category because it offers dependable strength and broad application range.

 Wire Rope Chain